 We think having three mini-ships side-by-side that all connect to each other could’ve made for some incredible sniping battles and great maneuverability.

-If you have it, it’s fantastic, if you don’t, you’re in trouble.
-However, Satellite is a cunning little web of intertwining mini-channels that does provide you with options and has an interesting side channel in the dessert.
+If you have the middle, it’s fantastic, if you don’t, you’re in trouble.
+However, Satellite is a cunning little web of intertwining mini-channels that does provide you with options and has an interesting side channel in the desert.

-The latest addition to the Black Ops Cold War portfolio, Apocalypse joined its brother during the big Season 2 update.
-Playing off the game’s narrative themes, Apocalypse is set deep in a jungle, and its design is deep into darkness and close-range fights.
+The latest addition to the Black Ops Cold War portfolio, Apocalypse joined during the big Season 2 update.
+Playing off the season’s narrative themes, Apocalypse is set somewhere in a jungle, and its design is centered around darkness and close-range fights.

 It’s far too easy to be spawn-trapped with Apocalypse and there seem to be no mid-range fights.
 You either exit a doorway, turn a corner or stare down a channel, and that’s it.
 There was potential here.